2mal3/No-Lag/README.md

 - Additional information about the world
 - Easy testing for new updates
 - Does not create lag itself

+By default, all farm animals, bosses, decorative entities, pets, near entities and entities with names are not deleted.
+However, all are frozen if they are too far away from a player, except if they are an end boss or have the name **ignore**.
+Additionally, all entitys that are within 64 blocks of an armor stand named **ignore** will not be frozen.

+All settings and actions can be done via the in game gui.
+To open it you just have to type command `function #2mal3:nola/menu` into the chat (only works with command permissions).

 ## Methods to reduce lag:
 - Entities that are too far away from a player are frozen